Wiki · Concept · Last reviewed June 25, 2026

 Group Relative Policy Optimization

-Group Relative Policy Optimization, or GRPO, is a reinforcement-learning method for post-training language models by comparing multiple sampled answers to the same prompt and updating the model toward relatively better answers.
-It was introduced in the DeepSeekMath paper and became widely discussed after DeepSeek-R1 used it to train long-chain-of-thought reasoning behavior.
+Group Relative Policy Optimization, or GRPO, is a reinforcement-learning method for post-training language models by comparing multiple sampled answers to the same prompt and updating the model toward the answers that score better within that group.
+It was introduced in the DeepSeekMath paper and became widely discussed after DeepSeek-R1 used it as part of a verifier-driven reasoning-training pipeline.

 Definition